 The solubility indices of isolates ranged from 2.06 to 2.71, with 25 % above 2.5 and 62.5 % of isolates displayed solubility index values surpassing 2.3.
-14 isolates consistently exhibited a high solubility capacity (75.78 μg/ml) and a stable solubility index (2.45), exhibiting outstanding performance under all conditions.
+14 isolates consistently exhibited a high solubility capacity (75.78 μg/mL) and a stable solubility index (2.45), exhibiting outstanding performance under all conditions.
 In vitro phosphate solubilization was recorded at a concentration ranging from 70.92 to 76.86 μg/ml.
-The solubility of phosphate varied between 64.16 and 70.11 μg/ml in P-starved circumstances.
-7 of the 21 isolates (33.33 %) demonstrated solubility levels surpassing 68.0 μg/ml.
-Of these isolates, 14 exhibits the highest solubility capacity at 75.78 μg/ml.
-11 of the 21 isolates had solubility over 74.0 μg/ml.
+The solubility of phosphate varied between 64.16 and 70.11 μg/mL in P-starved circumstances.
+7 of the 21 isolates (33.33 %) demonstrated solubility levels surpassing 68.0 μg/mL.
+Of these isolates, 14 exhibits the highest solubility capacity at 75.78 μg/mL.
+11 of the 21 isolates had solubility over 74.0 μg/mL.
 Correlation between SI and solubilization was moderate at 2 days (r=0.40, p=0.08), but negligible at later stages.
 These patterns highlight differences in phosphate solubilization kinetics, likely influenced by isolate-specific metabolic traits and phosphorus availability in the medium.
 These trends agree with dynamic PSB solubilization models (Gomez et al., 2023; Pan and Cai 2023).
 The synergistic role of PSB under P-starved conditions, not only enhances rhizospheric populations but also transiently colonizes endophytic niches.
 Such interactions are critical for sustainable phosphorus acquisition strategies in cereals.
 This is similar to the recent paradigms on microbiome-assisted nutrient mobilization reported by some workers (Wang et al., 2022).
 Moreover, selecting efficient PSB from plant grown under P-stress holds promise for isolation of a robust strain for bioinoculant development to minimize chemical P fertilizer reliance.

 The microscopic analysis of the phosphate-solubilising bacterial isolates revealed distinct morphological features.
 A negligible percentage of the cells were bacilli, while the rest were cocci.
 Gram-positive and Gram-negative bacteria were evenly distributed across the population.
-Previous studies highlighting the diversity of PSB strains (Sharma et al 2013, Oteino et al 2015) support our findings, which are consistent with our research.
+Previous studies highlighting the diversity of PSB strains (Sharma et al., 2013, Oteino et al.,2015) support our findings, which are consistent with our research.
 Cocci-shaped PSB were more prevalent in maize rhizospheres than in other cellular configurations.
-Xiang-qian et al (2012) showed that the isolates were mostly cocci.
+Xiang-qian et al. (2012) showed that the isolates were mostly cocci.
 The cellular features of the isolates suggest that PSB may swiftly colonize plant environments and adapt to many ecological niches.
-Research by Matos et al (2017) and Sharma et al (2013) indicates that PSB isolates display a diverse colony characteristic.75 % of the isolates had a butyrous texture.
+Research by Matos et al.(2017) and Sharma et al.(2013) indicates that PSB isolates display a diverse colony characteristic.75 % of the isolates had a butyrous texture.
 The colonies transitioned to a cream and yellow colouration after being primarily white or creamy for most, a change related to the presence of phosphorus.
 The colony's morphology and microscopic properties are mostly affected by phosphorus availability.
 Isolates from P-amended showed increased variability in surface roughness, opacity and elevation, while P-starved isolates showed more consistency in texture, surface and elevation.
 Phosphorus may alter the appearance and evolution of bacterial colonies by enhancing the diversity of colony characteristics.
 Beneduzi and Passaglia (2011) ascribe the variety in colony characteristics to ecological niche adaptation and genetic diversity.
-Sharma et al (2013) contended that the varied population of phosphorus-solubilizing bacteria in the rhizosphere and endosphere of wheat may clarify the interactions between plants and soil phosphorus concentrations.
+Sharma et al. (2013) contended that the varied population of phosphorus-solubilizing bacteria in the rhizosphere and endosphere of wheat may clarify the interactions between plants and soil phosphorus concentrations.
 They claimed that the phosphate solubilization capabilities of isolates correlate with their genetic diversity.